adelingabriel08/adelingabriel08/README.md

 ### Hi there 👋

-<p>Computer science student in the 4th year at The Polytechnic University of Timisoara.</p>
+<p>Computer science master in software engineering student in the 1st year at The Polytechnic University of Timisoara.</p>
 <p>🔭 I’m currently working as an ASP.NET MVC developer at The Access Group.</p>